trunghjieu2506/tp/docs/UserGuide.md

 - Giving the user the freedom to modify their saving
 - Giving user the freedom to delete any budget they want
 - Give user the freedom to filter the Budgets/Savings to list out based on their active status
+- Multiple users and user storages
+- Better integration of ContactsList
+- More loan types